lwindolf/lzone-cheat-sheets/examples/Python Examples/Python subprocess.md

 ## UTF-8 conversion

-To avoid later conversion of byte array you can ask Popen to do the conversion for you with option `encoding='utf8':
+To avoid later conversion of byte array you can ask `Popen` to do the conversion for you with option `encoding='utf8'`:

     p = subprocess.Popen(cmd, stdin=subprocess.PIPE, stdout=subprocess.PIPE, encoding='utf8')